laravel/docs/responses.md

     return response()->download($pathToFile, $name, $headers);

-> **Note:** Symfony HttpFoundation, which manages file downloads, requires the file being downloaded to have an ASCII file name.
+> {note} Symfony HttpFoundation, which manages file downloads, requires the file being downloaded to have an ASCII file name.

 <a name="file-responses"></a>
 #### File Responses